 - Helping with their care where possible is important.

-- Writing a journal to help them understand what happened to them (and fill in the gaps if they were unconscious).
+- Writing a journal to help them understand what happened to them (fill in the gaps if they were unconscious).

 - As children feel safer with familiar things it is a good idea to bring things in from home to put on their bed or room.
-A favourite toy, book, blanket, listening to familiar music or story tapes.
+A favourite toy, book, blanket, story tapes or listening to favourite music.

 - Using play, when they are able to, is a good way to help your child express their feelings.
 Using puppets and dolls and thinking about how they may be feeling about what has happened, or about being in hospital allows children to explore their feelings in a safe way.
 Role playing doctors and nurses also helps them work through feelings about their experiences in hospital.

-- For older children you my want to provide them with a diary to write in themselves and encourage them to talk about their feelings.
+- For older children you may want to provide them with a diary to write in themselves and encourage them to talk about their feelings.